Great to have you, Rush Limboy, here at the Excellence in Broadcasting Network and the most listened to radio talk show in the country.

 Maybe I'll wait.

-I think there are other reasons if Christie doesn't get in, there are other reasons why he won't.
+If Christie doesn't get in, there are other reasons why he won't.

-But clearly there's even within the establishment side, the fact that there is now an effort being made to get Christie in this means there's some nervousness about Romney in terms of his being able to win.
+But clearly, there's even within the establishment side, the fact that there is now an effort being made to get Christie in this means there's some nervousness about Romney in terms of his being able to win, and it's, I think, justifiable.

-This is uh particularly now.
+This is particularly now.

-More Americans, the one thing the Republican establishment does not get, and I don't even think they think it.
+Boldness fearlessness, while at the same time being filled with optimism and good cheer that's what's called for right now, more Americans, the one thing the Republican establishment does not get, and and I don't even think they think it, I don't think they think the country's threatened.

-I don't think they look at it nearly the way you and I do, in terms of the future for your children or grandchildren.
+I don't think they look at it nearly the way you and I do in terms of the future for your children or grandchildren.

-The debt that this country is in, and you know that it's going to get almost insurmountably worse if Obamacare is fully implemented.
+The fact you know, for example, that your grandchildren's lifetime income has been spent, not just what they would be taxed, your grandchildren's lifetime income has been spent the last two and a half years, the debt that this country is in, and you know that it's going to get almost insurmountably worse if Obamacare is fully implemented.

 The Republican establishment is not of that mind.